 * New Products – here’s how you can keep your product development people happy

-* Heard around the water cooler – this can be a neat way to bring up internal ideas which reveals true thought leadership.
+* Heard around the water cooler – this can be a neat way to bring up internal ideas which reveal real thought leadership.

 * Brush with greatness – interview a famous industry pro or celebrity

 I’ve always felt that the more conversational the newsletter, the better.
-Yes, it’s a publication from your company or organization, but as a communications tool it needs to be engaging.
+Yes, it’s a publication from your company or organization, but as a communications tool, it needs to be engaging.
 That’s why it’s best to write your newsletter with a personalized voice that aligns with your brand.
-This may be your president or a person that has credibility with the audience.
+It may be the voice of your president or a person that has credibility with the audience.
 Even if they just have a short intro section to each newsletter, make it real and personal.

 Finally: Reuse, Recycle & Reformat for Social Media & Content Marketing

-- Ask an expert – I’ve used results from customers questions to build an infographic that was used in a fantastically successful lead generation campaign.
+Ask an expert – I’ve used results from customers questions to build an infographic used in a fantastically successful lead generation campaign.
 See Adventures of an Infographic

-- Archive your newsletters.
-When you archive all of your newsletters you can bolster your site’s SEO potency.
+2 Archive your newsletters.
+When you add this content to your website, you can bolster your site’s SEO potency.